Max Nathanson

 Academic Profile

-Prior to the DPhil he worked in US politics: managing economic development and future of work policy for Colorado Governor Jared Polis, where he was a core member of the Governor's COVID-19 response team, and as a policy advisor at Co-Equal, working with US congressional staff on legislative affairs and congressional oversight.
-He was also a small business organizer for the Biden-Harris campaign and is the founder of the Oxford Urbanists, a global urban development social enterprise.
+Prior to the DPhil, Max's previous experience includes managing economic development and future of work policy for Colorado Governor Jared Polis, where he was a core member of the Governor's COVID-19 response team, and as a policy advisor at Co-Equal, working with U.S. congressional staff on legislative affairs and congressional oversight.
+He is also the founder of the Oxford Urbanists, a global urban development social enterprise, and is passionate about community development, immigration advocacy, and environmental protection in his home state of Colorado.

-Max holds an MPhil in international development from Oxford, and a bachelor's degree, summa cum laude and Phi Beta Kappa, in political science from the University of Colorado, where he was a Norlin Scholar.
-He is passionate about promoting inclusive economic development through community organizing in his hometown of Boulder, Colorado.
-He was named a Boulder County Leadership Fellow in 2020 and a 30 Under 30 Innovator for Urban Development by UN-Habitat in 2019.
+Max holds an MPhil in development studies from Oxford, and a bachelor's degree, summa cum laude and Phi Beta Kappa, in political science from the University of Colorado, where he was a Norlin Scholar.